nystudio107/spin-up-craft/README.md

 Allows you to create your own self-contained Craft CMS project complete with a seeded database, template files, assets, and devops shrink-wrapped with Docker, which you can distribute to others or use yourself.

 Use it for:
+- Spinning up a Craft CMS site in a browser in Github Codespaces
 - Shipping a self-contained Craft CMS site to others
 - Providing working example code & projects to others
 - Spinning up a local Craft project using someone else's `composer.json` & database, for support